swiftlang/swift-llbuild/docs/buildsystem.rst

 is to be used to create it.
-The tools themselves are integrated into the ``BuildSystem`` component (either as builtin tools, or via the client), and this allows them to provided customizable features for use in the build file, and to be deeply integrated with LLBuild.
+The tools themselves are integrated into the ``BuildSystem`` component (either as builtin tools, or via the client), and this allows them to provided customizable features for use in the build file, and to be deeply integrated with *llbuild*.

 Nodes
 -----